Nikon D3500 vs Olympus E-M5 II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the D3500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D3500 and the E-M5 II are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the D3500 followed on from the Nikon D3400.
+The D3500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the E-M5 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D3500 or the Olympus E-M5 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.